 - Orijen Senior Dog Food: great source of protein and grain-free

-Should you consider supplements for your senior dog?
+Should I consider supplements for my aging dog?

-The best way for your dog to get nutrients is through their diet, although sometimes this may not be enough.
-If you’ve established a nutritionally balanced diet for your dog but are noticing signs of ageing or less movement it might be time to consider supplements.
+The best way for your dog to get nutrients is through their diet, although sometimes this isn’t enough.
+If you’ve established a nutritionally balanced diet for your dog but are noticing signs of ageing or less movement it could be time to consider supplements.

 - Glucosamine and Chondroitin

 Supplements to help with arthritis and joint pain.
-These compounds are naturally occurring in the body and support healthy cartilage It’s recommended that glucosamine and chondroitin are taken alongside essential fatty acids to have the best pain relief and anti-inflammatory results.
+These compounds are naturally occurring in the body and support healthy cartilage.
+To get maximum pain relief and anti-inflammatory results it’s recommended that glucosamine and chondroitin are taken alongside essential fatty acids.
 Both glucosamine and chondroitin can be found in senior dog foods blends, such as Purina Pro Plan Bright Mind and Nulo Freestyle Grain-Free Senior Dog Food.
 Look for these ingredients if you’re after the best hip supplements for dogs.

 - Omega 3 and 6 – Essential Fatty Acids

 The essential fatty acids, Omega 3 and 6, have anti-inflammatory benefits and help preserve your dog’s skin and coat.
-It’s thought that they assist brain functioning and awareness whilst also boosting their immune system.
+It’s believed that they assist brain functioning and awareness while also boosting their immune system.
 Senior dog food ranges which are high in Omega 3 include Purina Supercoat Senior and Canidae Grain-Free Pure Senior Formula.